ArchitSr313/max-of-four/README.md

-# max-of-four
+C Program to Find Max of Four Numbers using Functions.<br>
-c program to find max of four numbers using functions a c program which gives max output to the user using four inputs
+a c program which gives max output to the user using four inputs